2023 Okta For Good Impact Report

 Looking forward

-• Recognize value.
-Impact is a part of everyone’s job.
-We want to empower everyone to see the potential in their own work and commit real time and energy to social and environmental efforts.
+• Driving Business Integration.
+As Okta grows, we aim for our impact to do the same.
+We empower everyone at Okta to see the potential for effecting positive change in their own work and commit real time and energy to social and environmental efforts.

 Our mission is to build a safely connected world where everyone can belong and thrive.
-We’d like to thank our many partners, communities, employees, and customers for helping us drive long-term value for people and the planet.
-We’re excited to keep pushing the bounds of what we can achieve together in 2023 and beyond.
+We’d like to thank our many partners, communities, employees and customers for your partnership to realize this vision.
+We look forward to all we will achieve together in 2025 and beyond.

 Methodology